nguyengi/JSONParser/README.md

 JSONParser
 ==========

-JSONParser is a Java library of useful methods to deal with JSON.
-For details about JSON, see www.json.org.
+JSONParser is a Java library designed to deal with JSON and JSON values.
+For more details about JSON, please see www.json.org.

 Use
 ---